Pancho Villa's Treasures

 Another Treasure - This Time Gold

 An important wide spread tale of Pancho Villa's fortune is less well documented but nevertheless continues his legend in Mexico.
 A significant horde of gold is said to be hidden north of Mazatlan and west of Durango.
 Not far from the Gulf of California it lies close to the town of Tepuxta.
 This area was a place of retreat for Pancho Villa.
 A cavern near the origin of the Rio Presidio River is reportedly the hideaway of this famous treasure.
-Not coincidently, much of Pancho Villas activity and that of his men was in and around the Sierra Madre Mountains, a place where Villa and his bandits would take refuge after their hit and run tactics with the Federal Army.
+Not coincidentally, much of Pancho Villas activity and that of his men was in and around the Sierra Madre Mountains, a place where Villa and his bandits would take refuge after their hit and run tactics with the Federal Army.
 It is in these mountains that the Rio Presidio begins as a stream.

 Banco Minero Funds Pancho Villa

 In December of 1913, Pancho Villa and his "Villistas", again in need of money for warfare financing, raided Chihuahua and the Banco Minero.
 Director of the bank, Luis Terrazas, stayed behind at his hacienda to protect his family.
 From there he retreated hastily to the British Consulate thinking that he would be safe due to traditional immunity.
 Unfortunately, Pancho Villa, in typical fashion, was not impressed by traditional decorum and raided the consulate capturing Terrazas.
-Earlier a bank manager had devulged that a store of gold had been removed from the bank safe and hidden.
+Earlier a bank manager had divulged that a store of gold had been removed from the bank safe and hidden.
 After some hours of torture, Tarrazas gave up that the gold was hidden in one of the bank columns.
 One of Villa's senior officers found the gold after a destructive search.
 Gold in the amount of 600,000 Pesos ($6.3 million today) was uncovered.
 Legend has it that the treasure has never been found, and I suspect Villa spent it on weapons, horses, mules, wagons, food, and ammunition.
 War is a very costly endeavor.

 In an irony befitting this enigmatic figure, local folklore has it that an American treasure hunter beheaded him to sell his skull to an eccentric millionaire who collected the heads of historic ﬁgures.
 Buried in Parral, Mexico, his skull was stolen in 1926.
 Villa had stolen a great deal during his years, only to end up having his own grave robbed.